1933 anti-Nazi boycott: Nazi counter-boycott

-SA paramilitaries in Berlin on April 1, 1933, with boycott signs, blocking the entrance to a Jewish-owned shop.
-The signs read "Germans!
+SA Brownshirts in Berlin on 1 April 1933 blocking the entrance to a Jewish-owned shop with boycott signs.
+The middle sign reads, "Germans!
 Defend yourselves!
-Don't buy from Jews!", while another sign in the background says "Germans defend yourselves against Jewish atrocity propaganda!
-Buy only in German shops!".
+Don't buy from Jews!", and the left sign says in German and English, "Germans defend yourselves against jewish [sic] atrocity propaganda[!] buy [sic] only at German shops!"

-Nazi officials denounced the protests as slanders against the Nazis perpetrated by "Jews of German origin", with the Propaganda Minister Joseph Goebbels proclaiming that a series of "sharp countermeasures" would be taken against the Jews of Germany in response to the protests of American Jews.
-Goebbels announced a one-day boycott of Jewish businesses in Germany of his own to take place on April 1, 1933, which would be lifted if anti-Nazi protests were suspended.
-This was the German government's first officially sanctioned anti-Jewish boycott.
+Nazi officials denounced the protests as slanders against the Nazis perpetrated by "Jews of German origin", with Propaganda Minister Joseph Goebbels proclaiming that a series of "sharp countermeasures" would be taken against the Jews of Germany in response to the protests of American Jews.
+Goebbels announced a one-day boycott of Jewish businesses in Germany of his own to take place on 1 April 1933, which would be lifted if anti-Nazi protests were suspended.
+This was the Nazi government's first officially sanctioned anti-Jewish boycott.
 If the protests did not cease, Goebbels warned that "the boycott will be resumed... until German Jewry has been annihilated".

-The Nazi boycott of Jewish businesses threatened by Goebbels occurred.
-Brownshirts of the SA were placed outside Jewish-owned department stores, retail establishments and professional offices.
+The anti-Jewish boycott threatened by Goebbels occurred, and Brownshirts were placed outside Jewish-owned department stores, retail establishments, and professional offices.
 The Star of David was painted in yellow and black on retail entrances and windows, and posters asserting "Don't buy from Jews!"
 (Kauf nicht bei Juden!) and "The Jews are our misfortune!"
 (Die Juden sind unser Unglück!) were pasted around.
 Physical violence against Jews and vandalism of Jewish-owned property took place, but the police intervened only rarely.